-Traditional timed, proctored exams are possible using the tools available in Canvas and Sakai and remote proctoring tools like ProctorTrack.
+Traditional timed, proctored exams are possible using the tools available in Canvas and Sakai and remote proctoring tools like Respondus Monitor.
 However, proctored remote exams have several drawbacks:

 - They are often even more stressful for students than in-person proctored exams, which can negatively impact student performance.

-- They require substantial planning and setup on the part of the instructor and the student, and proctortrack can generate many “false positive” flags that must be reviewed by an instructor after the exam.
+- They require substantial planning and setup on the part of the instructor and the student, and remote proctoring tools can generate many “false positive” flags that must be reviewed by an instructor after the exam.

-- Not all students have access to the appropriate technology to use services like ProctorTrack; instructors will have to make accommodations for such students.
-Please keep in mind that Chromebooks are not currently supported for remote proctored exams.
+- Not all students have access to the appropriate technology to use remote proctoring tools; instructors will have to make accommodations for such students.

-- The technical infrastructure of services like ProctorTrack has not been utilized at this scale before, so planning must include what to do if the proctoring service crashes during the exam.
+- The technical infrastructure of remote proctoring services has not been utilized at this scale before, so planning must include what to do if the proctoring service crashes during the exam.

 - Students may have privacy concerns about third-party recorded remote proctoring.
-Unlike when students agree to the use of such systems when they register for online courses, students did not agree to remote instruction when they registered for spring 2020 and instructors will need to make accommodations for these students.
+Unlike when students agree to the use of such systems when they register for online courses, during emergency remote instruction students do not have any alternative to remote instruction and their test taking environment may not be conducive to remote proctoring services.